aiviewz/Synthdog-RTL/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have suggestions for improvement or new features.

 ---

-This `README.md` provides a comprehensive introduction and guide to using SynthDog-RTL, along with references to the original SynthDog for any copyright considerations.